When hiring a tree service you have never used before, it’s a good idea to cover your bases just in case things go wrong.

 Premium is determined by the amount of the bond requested and the underwriting assessment of your business including but not limited to prior history with other contractors, clients, etc., and your company’s current financial stability.
 Other factors that affect the premium include the size and time requirements of the job.

 Do not try this at home:) It is not recommended to remove a dead or fallen tree on your own, especially large ones that could fall onto other structures such as your home.
 Additionally, you will need someone to come to grind the stump with special equipment once the tree is gone.
-Professional and bonded tree service, with the proper equipment and all the license will ensure the safest and highest quality results.
+Professional and bonded tree service, with the proper equipment and all the licenses, will ensure the safest and highest quality results.